-Electric vehicles
+Box 1: Electric vehicles

-The term 'electric vehicles' encompasses different types of vehicle, which are classified depending on the extent to which electricity can be used to power the motor.
+The term 'electric vehicles' encompasses different types, which are classified depending on the extent to which electricity can be used to power the motor.
 Some common examples are

-- Battery electric vehicles (BEVs)
+Battery electric vehicles (BEVs)

 - Powered only by electricity, as they do not have an internal combustion engine (ICE) (also known as 'pure', 'fully-' or 'all-' electric vehicles)

-- Battery is charged by an external source
+- · Battery is charged by an external source

 - Produce no tailpipe emissions

-- Plug-in hybrids (PHEVs)
+Plug-in hybrids (PHEVs)

-- Have both an ICE (petrol or diesel) and an electric motor (battery-powered) either or both can be used to drive the vehicle (typical range of 30 miles on electricity

-- Battery can be recharged by plugging in to an external power source

-- Tailpipe emissions from ICE
+- Have both an ICE (petrol or diesel) and an electric motor (battery-powered) - either or both can be used to drive the vehicle with a typical range of 30 miles on electricity - Battery can be recharged by plugging in to an external power source - · Tailpipe emissions from ICE

-- Hybrid electric vehicles (HEVs)
+Hybrid electric vehicles (HEVs)

 - Have both an ICE and an electric motor

 - Cannot be plugged in; the battery is recharged through regenerative braking (capturing 'wasted' energy from braking)

 - Tailpipe emissions from ICE

+12 At the time of writing, an ultra low emission vehicle is defined as one emitting less than 75 g/km of CO2.
+This limit reflects current technology standards, and will change as advancements lead to vehicles with even lower emission levels; from 2021, the limit will be 50 g CO2/km) (Energy Saving Trust, 2019).

-BEV vehicle registrations of 93.1%, whilst new PHEV registrations decreased37 by 37% in the same period.[28]
-The total number of plug-in electric vehicles in the UK has gone up since the previous year, despite the overall number of new car registrations going down.[28]
+The UK stock of electric cars grew from fewer than 4000 in 2013 to around 200,000 in 2019 (to date).
+Despite the significant increase, electric vehicles represent just 0.6% of the market share of the 35 million vehicles in the UK (UK Research and Innovation, 2019).
+Whilst plug-in hybrids (PHEVs) have tended to hold a higher overall market share than the fully electric battery EVs (BEVs), which have lower emissions, recent statistics from the Society of Motor Manufacturers and Traders (SMMT), suggest that this is changing (SMMT, 2018).
+In August 2019, the SMMT reported a year-on-year increase in BEV vehicle registrations of 93.1%, whilst new PHEV registrations decreased13 by 37% in the same period (National Grid ESO, 2019g).
+The total number of plugin electric vehicles in the UK has gone up since the previous year, despite the overall number of new car registrations going down (National Grid ESO, 2019g).

-Although most scenarios show that EVs will be a key component in meeting both carbon reduction and air quality targets.
-National Grid in their 2019 Future Energy Scenarios report indicate up to 11 million electric vehicles by 2030 and up to 35 million by 2050.38 A fully electric transport sector will be a major challenge to our grid infrastructure due to the potential increase in electricity total and peak demand they could cause.
+Most scenarios show that EVs will be a key component in meeting both carbon reduction and air quality targets.
+In their 2019 Future Energy Scenarios report, National Grid indicates that there could be up to 11 million electric vehicles by 2030 and up to 35 million by 2050 (National Grid ESO, 2019).
+A fully electric transport sector will be a major challenge to our grid infrastructure from the potential increase in total and peak electricity demand.
 The issues will predominantly affect the low voltage, local distribution networks, since it is expected that most people will plug in when they get home, when the grid is already working at near-capacity.
-EVs could therefore have a significant impact on local networks, which is a challenge that SLESs will need to overcome.
+EVs could therefore have a significant impact on local networks, which is a challenge that SLES will need to overcome.